wix-incubator/wix-rest-docs/authorization/guides/API Keys.md

 ## Introduction

 API keys allow users to make API calls to an account or individual site without needing OAuth authentication.
 Users assign a set of permissions to each key they create.
 Those permissions determine the types of APIs the key can access.

 Learn about creating and managing API keys in this [article](https://support.wix.com/en/article/about-wix-api-keys).

 >**Note**: API keys and this documentation are currently in beta.

-## Authentication

-API requests require an authorization header.
-You can authenticate with either OAuth 2 or with an API key.

-1. If authenticating with [OAuth 2](https://dev.wix.com/api/rest/getting-started/authentication), use the access token received from the Authentication flow in the authorization header.
-2. Alternatively, use an API key generated in the [API Keys Manager](https://manage.wix.com/account/api-keys) in the authorization header.

-## API Requests
+## API Requests with API Keys

-API requests with API keys have the same format as with OAuth 2 with the following differences:

 To make an API request using API keys, you will need:
-1. The API key for the authentication header
+- an API key token used for authentication.
-2. A site ID header added for site-level API requests
-3. An account ID header that may be required for account-level API requests.
+- an account ID and/or site ID for the header as described below.

-## Finding Account and Site ID's
+## Finding Account and Site IDs

 #### Finding an Account ID